stas/thesis/endmatter/2_references.md

   stateless client-server communication protocols.
 [^activerecord]: Is an architectural pattern named by Martin Fowler used for software implementations to access data in a database.
+[^uri]: Uniform resource identifier is used to identify the name of a resource.